 This valuation method can apply when your business is being sold under less-than-perfect-conditions.
 Like when there is no cash flow or profits or when you can no longer run the business, and there’s a high financial risk for someone new taking over.
 In this case, the tangible assets determine the basic selling price for the company.
-Intangible assets like trademarks, patents, customer lists, permits, leases, and contracts may also be worth money.
+Intangible assets like trademarks, patents, intellectual property, customer lists, permits, leases, and contracts may also be worth money.

 Using gross sales

 Industries like ad agencies, radio stations, consulting firms, temp agencies, insurance brokers, and professional practices use multiples of gross sales as a valuation method.
 The multiples of gross sales vary based on the business, sales predictability from year to year, etc. In general, a business starts with the multiplier and adjusts depending on industry specifics.
 For instance, the multiplier might be three times sales.
 But if the company has seen steady and robust growth in the past few years, it may boost the multiplier to 3.5 or more.